A Lesson to Learn: Lightning eMotors Inc. (ZEV)

-Lightning eMotors Inc. (NYSE:ZEV) went up by 81.42% from its latest closing price compared to the recent 1-year high of $17.36.
-The company’s stock price has collected -2.73% of loss in the last five trading sessions.
-Press Release reported 59 min ago that Thinking about buying stock in Lightning Emotors, Dynatronics, BioHiTech Global, FuelCell Energy, or CTI BioPharma?
+Lightning eMotors Inc. (NYSE:ZEV) went down by -9.90% from its latest closing price compared to the recent 1-year high of $17.36.
+The company’s stock price has collected 43.47% of gains in the last five trading sessions.
+Barron’s reported on 08/13/21 that Splunk Stock Is Ready to Climb, Says UBS

 Is It Worth Investing in Lightning eMotors Inc. (NYSE :ZEV) Right Now?